lunfardo314/proxima/tests/nodes/README.md

 **DRAFT**

 # Network of 5 nodes/sequencers
-The tutorial how to run a small testnet on one computer follows below.
+The step-by-step tutorial how to run a small testnet on one computer.

 ## Compile
 Type `go install` in working directories `<your_dir>/proxima` and `<your_dir>/proxima/proxi`.
-This will create executables of the node `proxima` and of the CLI-wallet program called `proxi`.
+This will create executables: `proxima` for the node, and `proxi` for the CLI-wallet program.

-Run `proxi -h`, `proxi init -h`, `proxi db -h` and so on to check if its is working.
+Run `proxi -h`, `proxi init -h`, `proxi db -h` to check if its is working.

 ## Directory structure
-The directory in the repo `<your_dir>/proxima/tests/nodes` and 5 subdirectories contain template configuration for a small testnet of 5 nodes.
+The directory in the repo `<your_dir>/proxima/tests/nodes` and its 5 subdirectories contain template configuration for a small network of 5 nodes.
 * each subdirectory contains node configuration file `proxima.yaml` and wallet configuration profile `proxi.yaml`
 * the configuration contains private keys of two kinds:
-  * as peering host ID, as required by the `libp2p` package.
-We pregenerated 5 of them for the manual configuration of 5 sequencers.
-They are included into `peering` section of `proxima.yaml` in each subdirectory. **Auto-peering is not available yet.**
+  * for the peering host ID, as required by the `libp2p` package.
+5 of them were pre-generated for the manual configuration of 5 nodes in in the `peering` section of `proxima.yaml` in each subdirectory.
+The `peering` configuration connect each node with 4 others. **Auto-peering of nodes is not available yet.**.
   * private keys, which control accounts on the ledger.
 Each account is represented by address in the form `addressED25519(<hex>)`.
 Those private keys are used as controlling keys of sequencers and also as normal account keys.

-More of those pre-generated private keys can be found in [testkeys.yaml](../../testkeys.yaml).
+More of those pre-generated private keys can be found in the file [<your_dir>/proxima/testkeys.yaml](../../testkeys.yaml).

 **Do not use any of these private keys in your production environment!!!**

-To start a testnet on your computer, copy `nodes/*` with subdirectories and config files to your preferred location, say `myHome/*`.
+To start a testnet on your computer, copy `<your_dir>/proxima/nodes/*` with subdirectories and config files to your preferred location, say `myHome/*`.

 ## Create ledger identity
 To create ledger identity file make `myHome/nodes/0` the working directory and run the command: `proxi init ledger_id`.

-It will create a file `proxi.genesis.id` with all constants needed for the genesis ledger state.
+It will create a file `proxi.genesis.id` with all constants needed for the genesis ledger state, which includes the absolute genesis time for the slot `0`.

-Copy `proxi.genesis.id` from `0` to the rest of node directories `1`, `2`...
-The file must be exactly the same in each of them so that nodes would be able to start from the same genesis ledger state.
+Copy `proxi.genesis.id` from directory `myHome/0` to the rest of node directories `myHome/1`, `myHome/2`...
+The file must be exactly the same in each of them in order nodes would be able to start from the same genesis ledger state.

 ## Initialize genesis for the node
 To start a node, first we need to create genesis ledger state for it.
-This is achieved by running the command in the directory which contains `proxi.genesis.id`.
-Let's do it for directory `0`:
+Let's run the following command in the directory `myHome/0`:

 `proxi init genesis_db`

-The command will create `multi-state` database `proximadb` in the directory and will display the _chain ID_ of the bootstrap chain.
+The command will create `multi-state` database name `proximadb` and will display the _chain ID_ of the bootstrap chain.
 It is always the same: `af7bedde1fea222230b82d63d5b665ac75afbe4ad3f75999bb3386cf994a6963`.

-Now in the same directory run:
+Now in the same directory run command `proxi db info`.

-`proxi db info`

 It will display something like that:
 ```text
 Command line: 'proxi db info'
 Multi-state store database: proximadb